getampt/docs/custom-domains.md

 By default, all instances on Ampt have a URL that ends with `.ampt.app`.
 You may want to replace this domain with a domain that you already own.

 !!! note
-Custom domain names can only be assised to **permanent stages**.
+Custom domain names can only be assigned to **permanent stages**.
 You cannot set a custom domain for **developer sandboxes** or **preview environments**.
 !!!

 !!! note
 Custom domains are allowed only in the paid plans.
 !!!

 You’ll need to create a permanent stage by using the `ampt deploy` command from your terminal, running `deploy` from the Ampt interactive shell, or by creating a new stage in the dashboard.